metapolator/metapolator/functionality-overview.md

 ### adjustment master
 ƒ— New, Duplicate, Delete, Set Name, Set Position

-Set/Change/Clear adjustment [parameter(s)](#parameters), at master, glyph, skeleton, line, point and/or vector shape level.
+Set/Change/Clear adjustment [parameter(s)](#parameters), at master, glyph, segment, line, point and/or vector shape level.

 **note**: an adjustment master can appear anywhere in a design space and anywhere on adjustment master sequences.